aprothman/js-blip/README.md

 We define a CI workflow that's available on the GitHub Actions tab.
 The steps are laid out in [ci.yml](https://github.com/aprothman/js-blip/blob/main/.github/workflows/ci.yml).
 On every push or pull request, the default steps will be run, initializing the server environment and executing the build and test processes.
 If everything runs successfully, a link to the ES bundle output file (`JsBlip.js` in this case) is made available for download as a build artifact below each workflow result report.

 Additionally, when the CI workflow is selected on the Actions tab, a button is available to directly run the action with parameters.
 This will let you generate the output file on demand, optionally minifying it and also optionally skipping the unit tests.

+## Visual Studio Code Integration

+The [VSCode](https://code.visualstudio.com/) editor provides a number of tools that can integrate pretty well with this pattern.
+Aside from the obvious linting support, the [Tasks](https://code.visualstudio.com/docs/editor/tasks) feature allows us to quickly build and test our library.
+The [tasks.json](https://github.com/aprothman/js-blip/blob/main/.vscode/tasks.json) file contains definitions for two tasks that can be run from the Terminal menu, a build task and a test task.
+These will run our previously defined npm scripts in a local terminal window with the appropriate environment variables defined.
+In addition, the build task can be executed by the keyboard shortcut `Ctrl+Shift+B`.

+[VSCode](https://code.visualstudio.com/) also offers integrated debugging support for multiple browsers as well as support for directly launching the application from the [Run View](https://code.visualstudio.com/docs/editor/debugging#_run-view).
+To take advantage of the launch options in this template, be sure to install the degugger extensions for Firefox and Chrome.
+The Run menu or the launch button will then open [index.html](https://github.com/aprothman/js-blip/blob/main/index.html) in a browser while linking the source files in the code editor to that browser's debugger API.